Jackfrst/Digital_Signal_Processing/README.md

 # Digital_Signal_Processing
- This will be the Repository containing all the code i will do in DSP Lab on school
+ This is the Repository containing all the code I have worked upon at the Digital signale Processing Lab on school.

+Digital signal processing (DSP) refers to the manipulation and analysis of digital signals using mathematical and computational techniques.
+It involves processing and transforming signals represented as sequences of numbers, typically sampled from continuous-time signals.